fatimaanees0300-web/genesis-uncovered/README.md

 ---

-# ⚙️ How To Run The Project Locally
+# ⚙️ How To Run The Project

+Follow these steps to run OriginVerse locally.

-## Step 1: Clone Repository
+## 1. Clone Repository

 ```bash
 git clone https://github.com/fatimaanees0300-web/genesis-uncovered.git